DinsFire64/hid-itgio/README.md

 In order to properly use this, the linux kernel needs to be informed of the HID quirks of this device.

-There are two ways of doing this, one is to add the quirks to your linux kernel parameters or add the quirk during runtime.
+There are two ways of doing this, one is to add the quirks to your linux kernel parameters or add the quirks during runtime.

 To load at runtime, just use modprobe to unload and reload the `usbhid` kernel module.

-`rmmod usbhid; modprobe -v usbhid "quirks=0x07c0:0x1584:0x40000410"`
+`rmmod usbhid; modprobe -v usbhid "quirks=0x07c0:0x1584:0x40000010"`

 Or to always load, add the following to your boot parameters.
-This is usually done in the configs of your boot loader (such as grub), but please check with your distro's documentation.
+This is usually done in the configs of your boot loader (such as grub in `/etc/default/grub`), but please check with your distro's documentation.

-`usbhid.quirks=0x07c0:0x1584:0x40000410`
+`usbhid.quirks=0x07c0:0x1584:0x40000010`

 ## Testing